Mackeson became the first brewery to introduce milk stout.

 Henry Mackeson (1861 – 1935), studied chemistry at Edinburgh and London.
 He became the head of the business following the death of his father in 1894.

-Mackeson was persistent and hard working, and helped to develop the business.
+Mackeson was persistent and hard working, and developed the business.
 He invested in new buildings and machinery, and updated the range of beers provided in order to meet changing customer preference.
+He was reckoned as one of the finest judges of barley in Britian.

 Henry Mackeson was joined in partnership by his brother, George Lawrie Mackeson (1864 – 1950).